Fluffcorn/ios-sticker-packs-app/README.md

      - Adjustable default sticker size.
   - User feedback submission.
      - Pre-setup with Google Sheets as storage.
+  - Persistence for:
-  - Persistence for last selected category and adjusted sticker size.
+     - Last selected category
+     - Adjusted sticker size

 This code is used in **Fluffcorn stickers**, a iMessage sticker app.
 If you want to preview its functionality, download Fluffcorn on the App Store for free [HERE](https://itunes.apple.com/us/app/fluffcorn-by-alisha-liu/id1171532447?app=messages).